ConservationMetrics/mapgl-tile-renderer/README.md

 npm run test
 ```

-To run tests that require a Mapbox or Planet access token, create a `.env.test` file and add MAPBOX_TOKEN, PLANET_TOKEN, and PROTOMAPS_TOKEN vars with your own token.
-(If not provided, tests requiring these will be skipped.)
+To run tests that require an access token, create a `.env.test` file and add the respective token vars (e.g. MAPBOX_TOKEN, PLANET_TOKEN, PROTOMAPS_TOKEN, STADIA_TOKEN).
+If not provided, tests requiring these will be skipped.